 Start With a Greeting

-If you know the person on a more casual level, then you can start the letter off by using just their first name when greeting them.
+If you know the person more casually, you can start the letter off by using just their first name when greeting them.

-On the other hand, if you’re writing a letter to a person you do not know as well, such as after a job interview, then you will want to use their full name.
+On the other hand, if you’re writing a letter to someone you do not know as well, such as after a job interview, you will want to use their full name.

-Make sure that you use a formal greeting to start your letter as well.
+Make sure you also use a formal greeting to start your letter offers Preply.

-One thing that is crucial when it comes to writing a formal thank you letter is that you will want to triple-check that you are spelling the recipient’s name correctly.
+One crucial thing when writing a formal thank you letter is that you will want to triple-check that you are spelling the recipient’s name correctly.

 Writing a thankful letter to someone and incorrectly spelling their name makes the message seem completely insignificant, which is not your intention.